gem/oq-engine/doc/manual/oq-manual.rst

 in the csv files, a self-closing tag ``<occupancyPeriods />`` should be included in the xml metadata section.

-A web-based tool to build an exposuremodel in the Natural hazards' Risk Markup Language schema starting from a csv file or a spreadsheet can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.
+A web-based tool to build an *Exposure Model* in the Natural hazards' Risk Markup Language schema starting from a csv file or a spreadsheet can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.